JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 The forward mapping _and_ conditions need vectors: instead of returning `val` you should return `[val]` (a 1-element `Vector`).
 Or better yet, wrap it in a static vector: `SVector(val)`.

-### Sparse vectors
+### Sparse arrays

 !!! danger "Danger"
-    Sparse vectors are not supported and might give incorrect values or `NaN`s!
+    Sparse arrays are not supported out of the box and might yield incorrect values!

-With ForwardDiff.jl, differentiation of sparse vectors will often give wrong results due to [sparsity pattern cancellation](https://github.com/JuliaDiff/ForwardDiff.jl/issues/658).
-That is why we do not test behavior for sparse inputs.
+If your use case involves sparse arrays, it is best to differentiate with respect to the dense vector of values and only construct the sparse array inside of the `forward` and `conditions` functions.

 ## Number of inputs and outputs